Software updates overview for SharePoint Server 2016 and 2019

-Administrators update SharePoint Server 2016 to deploy or update assemblies that provide functionality and to upgrade databases.
+Administrators update SharePoint Server 2016 or SharePoint Server 2019 to deploy or update assemblies that provide functionality and to upgrade databases.
 A successful update follows a methodical approach that minimizes interruptions in service.
 Review information in this article to learn about the process before you begin the update process.

 Before you begin software updates